rstudio-education/shiny-sdss18/README.md

 Shiny before, please try the following before you arrive:

-In RStudio, go to File :arrow_right: New File :arrow_right: Shiny Web App to create and click on the Run App button.
+In RStudio, go to File :arrow_right: New File :arrow_right: Shiny Web App to create a new Shiny app, and click on the Run App button.
 If this works without any issues, you’re ready to go!

 If you have any questions, please email me at mine@rstudio.com.
 See you soon at SDSS!